[1] 2

 Overall, comments are a crucial part of writing clean, maintainable, and collaborative code.
 They help make the code more accessible and understandable to anyone who might work on it in the future.

-For transparency, Gemini and Copilot wrote the above text.
+For transparency, Copilot wrote the above text.

 5.2 Activity 1: Add comments with AI